swiftlang/swift-evolution/proposals/NNNN-suppressed-associated-types.md

 }
 ```

-Existentials such as `any P` work similarly to a generic signature reified as
+Existentials such as `any P` work similarly to the case of a single generic
-a value, where the single generic parameter `T` has a conformance requirement
+parameter `T`  has a conformance requirement `T: P`.
+The expansion of
-`T: P`,
+defaults happens here as well,

 ```swift
 func ex1(_ s: any Source) {